Lattice-Automation/seqviz/README.md

 #### `options.style (={})`

 Style for `seqviz`'s outer container div.
 Empty by default.
-Useful for setting the height and width of the viewer, if the div around `seqviz` lacks a defined height and/or width.
+Useful for setting the height and width of the viewer if the element around `seqviz` lacks a defined height and/or width.
 For example:

 ```js
 { height: "100vh", width: "100vw" }